smncd/wallet-docker-compose/README.md

 - **`compose.override.yaml`**
   An (optional) override file.
 This is automatically picked up by Docker Compose and allows you to customize or override settings (e.g., ports, networks) for local development or specific environments.

+- **`compose.override.dev.yaml`**
+  An (optional) override file.
+This is NOT automatically picked up by Docker Compose and needs to be manually specified.
+This file has curated settings and tools to assist in development.

 - **`.env.template`**
   An .env template to override environment variables and .env files in the (compose) services.
 The template *should* include all relevant environment variables in the components.